How to Sweep Bitcoin Dust to a Single Wallet Address with Electrum

 The idea is simple.

 - Find a day when there aren't more than say 30 000 unconfirmed transactions in Mempool.
-Usually, that would be on weekends when the network is not that busy.

 - Look up the average recommended fee and lowball it by at least 50% (or any value you're comfortable with).
 The lower the fee, the more time it takes for the transaction to be confirmed.